onwongjan2002/CKA-Certification-Course-2025/Day 32/README.md

 ### Pre-Requisites for Day 32

-Before you dive into Day 31 Part 2, make sure you have gone through the following days to get a better understanding:
+Before you dive into Day 32, make sure you have gone through the following days to get a better understanding:

 1. **Day 30**: How HTTPS & SSH Work, Encryption, and Its Types The concepts of encryption, HTTPS, and SSH mechanisms will be essential for understanding Kubernetes security.